Blavatnik School of Government: Oxford Institute for Law, Ethics and Armed Conflict (ELAC)

 The Oxford Institute for Law, Ethics and Armed Conflict (ELAC) is an interdisciplinary research programme based at Blavatnik, which researches and aims to strengthen law, norms and institutions to restrain, regulate and prevent armed conflict.
 The institute consists of researchers, academics and practitioners in areas such as international law, international relations and philosophy.

-Academic staff
+Notable staff

 Professor Ngaire Woods is the first Dean of the School.
-Members of faculty include: